kryptopaul/gba-site/public/articles/blockchain-student-groups/blockchain-student-groups.md

 ## Introduction

 Working on a student-led blockchain project gives us plenty opportunities to step away from the default Web2 standards and explore the new possibilities that blockchain technology offers.
-In this article, I will share my experience of implementing blockchain in a student-led group.
+In this article, I will share our plans to implement blockchain in a student-led group.

 ## Membership passes